Redaelemawy20/ai-agent-dashboard/README.md

 #### 7. Chat history and multiple sessions

 Users can create, switch, and delete chat sessions.
 The session list appears in the sidebar.
 Sessions and active session ID persist in localStorage via Zustand.
 Messages are stored per session ID (including `_timing` for tool call durations).
-Switching sessions loads that session's messages; the tool store resets automatically when `sessionId` changes in `syncFromMessages`. **Reconnect after sandbox timeout** — Polling checks sandbox status; when the ephemeral sandbox expires, the app auto-refreshes the desktop and shows a toast.
+Switching sessions loads that session's messages; the tool store resets automatically when `sessionId` changes in `syncFromMessages`. **Reconnect after sandbox timeout** — Added a new `/api/sandbox-status` route and client polling (`getSandboxStatusApi`) to detect when the sandbox is no longer `running`, automatically refresh the desktop, and show a toast.

 #### 8. Mobile support (bonus)